klepas/fuckyouimaplatypus-site/index.md

 : Hardware Magic
 	: Hosted by Silvio
 : iOS Funstuff
+  : This workshop will cover some of the in's and out's of attacking iOS apps and specifically reverse engineering and bypassing anti-tampering and other protection mechanisms commonly deployed by developers
+  : From there (if we have time) we will apply these techniques to common libraries/frameworks and various userland processes for some more fun and profit.
+  : NOTE: To get the most out of this workshop a jailbroken device running at least iOS 7 would be ideal.
+There will be a few spare ones around but will be handed out on a first come first serve basis.
+If you miss out or don't have one don't stress, all the binaries will be handed out and you can follow on with anything not on the device.
+  : Michael Gianarakis (mg) is APAC Director for SpiderLabs.
+As big an Apple fanboi as y011, mg only got into iOS security so he could convince his boss he needed a Mac for work.
 	: Hosted by mg
 : CTFs 102
 	: Want to get into CTFs, but don't know where to start?
 Have your IDA Pro ready, but not sure where to stick it?